-- a child under the age of 13 can never consent to any sexual activity - the age of consent is 16 - · sexual intercourse without consent is rape. - 1.15 When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school.
+- a child under the age of 13 can never consent to any sexual activity - the age of consent is 16 - sexual intercourse without consent is rape.

+- 1.17 When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school.
 When we reference sexual harassment, we do so in the context of child-on-child sexual harassment.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded, or humiliated and/or create a hostile, offensive or sexualised environment. - 1.16 Whilst not intended to be an exhaustive list, sexual harassment can include: - sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance, and calling someone sexualised names - sexual "jokes" or taunting - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (the school will consider when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded, or humiliated and/or create a hostile, offensive or sexualised environment. - 1.18 Whilst not intended to be an exhaustive list, sexual harassment can include: - sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance, and calling someone sexualised names - sexual "jokes" or taunting - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (the school will consider when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim). - displaying pictures, photos, or drawings of a sexual nature - upskirting; - online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-It may include:

-- consensual and non-consensual sharing of nude and semi-nude images and videos

-- sharing of unwanted explicit content

-- sexualised online bullying

-- unwanted sexual comments and messages, including, on social media; and

-- sexual exploitation; coercion and threats

-- upskirting (is a criminal offence)

-- 1.17 All peer-on-peer abuse is unacceptable and will be taken seriously.
-Where a behaviour is believed to be criminal then the police will always be involved.
+It may include: - consensual and non-consensual sharing of nude and semi-nude images and videos - o sharing of unwanted explicit content - sexualised online bullying - o unwanted sexual comments and messages, including, on social media - o sexual exploitation; coercion and threats, and - coercing others into sharing images of themselves or performing acts they are not comfortable with online. - 1.19 All child-on-child abuse is unacceptable and will be taken seriously.